learn-co-curriculum/oo-relationships-practice/complex/imdb.md

   - an episode has many characters

 These are not simple relationships, so take some time creating them.
 Write out the relationships using has_many, belongs_to and has_many_through.
 Write out a schema that shows what these tables might look like in a database.
 Where would the foreign keys live?
-Then build out methods reflecting all these relationships.
+Then *build out methods reflecting all these relationships.* What method can I call on a movie to find all its actors, etc?

 #### Movie
 - .most_actors